Guides

 The second source of renewable energy that is going to be talked about in this article is Hydropower energy.

+Hydropower technology captures the flow of water and in turn, converts it into electricity.
 The most common form of water to electricity conversion technology is by using a dam on a river to hoard water in a reservoir.

-The three Gorges Dam in China, Guri Dam which is located in Venezuela and the Itaipu Dam located on the Brazil-Paraguay border are three of the most common examples of hydroelectric producing dams.
+The Three Gorges Dam in China, Guri Dam which is located in Venezuela, and the Itaipu Dam located on the Brazil-Paraguay border are three of the most common examples of hydroelectric producing dams.

 Let’s take a closer look at the advantages and disadvantages of Hydropower energy as a renewable source of energy for our future.

 Using the flow of water to generate electricity comes with its own set of advantages.
+Here are some examples of the advantages of using hydropower energy.

+Just like solar panels, hydropower producing dams do not pollute the air like power plants that burn fossil fuels.
 This reduces the emission of greenhouse gases released to our atmosphere and therefore preserving our planet that is in danger of global warming.

 Renewable